-- 39. DFS is a new business model for online gambling.
+- 37. DFS is a new business model for online gambling.
 The DFS sites themselves collect wagers (styled as "fees"), set jackpot amounts, and directly profit from the betting on their platforms.
-DFS' rules enable near-instant gratification to players, require no time commitment, and simplify game play, including by eliminating all long-term strategy. - 40.
+DFS' rules enable near-instant gratification to players, require no time commitment, and simplify game play, including by eliminating all long-term strategy. - 38.
 In several fundamental respects, DFS represents a clear departure from season-long fantasy sports: - a.
 First, DFS games run on a daily and weekly basis.
 Scoring depends on the performance of particular athletes in a given week, a given weekend, on a given night, or even a given tournament or race (as with golf, MMA, or NASCAR).
 This allows for faster-paced games that require less time commitment. - b.
 Second, DFS games allow no trading; no dropping players; and no adjusting lineups.
 Players must "lock in" or finalize their lineup by a particular deadline.
-After the lineup is locked, a DFS player can do nothing but watch as the performance of athletes in real-world games

-- determines whether he won. - c.
+After the lineup is locked, a DFS player can do nothing but watch as the performance of athletes in real-world games determines whether he won. - c.
 Third, DFS uses neither of the competitive draft formats, i.e. either the "snake" or the auction draft.
 Instead, it uses a salary cap draft.
 In a salary cap draft, the site assigns each athlete a theoretical value (a "salary").

 Bettors can fill their team with players until they have exhausted their salary cap or allocation.
-Thus, the same athlete can appear on multiple teams. - 41.
-The "salaries" assigned to athletes constitute odds roughly reflecting how the DFS operator (e.g., DraftKings) expects a particular athlete to perform over a given time period. - 42.
+Thus, the same athlete can appear on multiple teams.

+- 39. The "salaries" assigned to athletes constitute odds roughly reflecting how the DFS operator (e.g., FanDuel) expects a particular athlete to perform over a given time period. - 40.
 The quick time frame of DFS and the ability to set the lineup only once eliminates any of the strategic elements associated with managing a traditional fantasy team over the course of a season.
-As compared to traditional fantasy sports, DFS' rules also eliminate any strategy associated with drafting good players first, because the same players can appear in every lineup. - 43.
-Rather than a new type of fantasy league, DFS simply devised another way to bet on sports. - 44.
-Casinos and bookmaking operations in Nevada and non-U.S. jurisdictions with legalized sports gambling have long allowed "prop" (short for proposition) bets-i.e., bets on statistics and milestones that occur in given games or in connection with particular players. - 45.
-Indeed, DraftKings recognizes that DFS is akin to sports prop betting.
-DraftKings advises on its website: "Player props are also an excellent source of information for daily fantasy owners.
-Props are Vegas's best guess for a player's production-basically their projection for him in fantasy." - 46.
-Similarly, casinos and bookmaking operations in Nevada and, to a more limited extent, the state lotteries in Delaware, Montana, and Oregon permit parlay sports betting.
+As compared to traditional fantasy sports, DFS' rules also eliminate any strategy associated with drafting good players first, because the same players can appear in every lineup. - 41.
+As FanDuel exhorted on its website, with DFS: "The format simplified.
+The winning amplified.
+And the money?
+Let's just say your season-long league won't pay out \$75 million a week." - 42.
+Rather than a new type of fantasy league, DFS simply devised another way to bet on sports. - 43.
+Casinos and bookmaking operations in Nevada and non-U.S. jurisdictions with legalized sports gambling have long allowed "prop" (short for proposition) bets-i.e., bets on statistics and milestones that occur in given games or in connection with particular players. - 44.
+Indeed, FanDuel recognizes that DFS is akin to sports prop betting.
+FanDuel advises on its website: "By taking into account over-under lines, as well as money lines and player props, FanDuel players gives [sic] themselves more opportunities to win." - 45.
+Similarly, casinos and bookmaking operations in Nevada and, to a more limited extent, the state lotteries in Delaware, Montana, and Oregon permit parlay sports betting. - 46.
+In a parlay, a bettor attempts to correctly predict the outcome of several variables as part of a single wager.
+A DFS lineup is a parlay bet in which the relevant variables are the athletes.

-- 47. In a parlay, a bettor attempts to correctly predict the outcome of several variables as part of a single wager.
-A DFS lineup is a parlay bet in which the relevant variables are the athletes. - 48.
-As the CEO of one DFS company put it, the large format DFS games are like "a sports betting parlay on steroids."
+47. As the CEO of one DFS company put it, the large format DFS games are like "a sports betting parlay on steroids."

 IV.
-DraftKings Enters the Sports Gambling Business
+FanDuel Enters the Sports Gambling Business